TEALSK12/introduction-to-computer-science/lesson_33.md

 * Define **Arguments:** An argument is any area in a block that accepts user input, or another block.
 It could be a Boolean Block or a value placed inside of a variable or block.
 * Ask students to speculate on risks of relying on variables instead of arguments.
-* Variables could be changed by code other than the custom block, variable names could be changed causing errors, etc.
+* Variables could be changed by a script other than the custom block, variable names could be changed causing errors, etc.
 * Emphasize importance of custom blocks being self-contained.
 * Custom blocks should continue to function correctly independent of any other changes in the program.
 * Custom blocks should work correctly anywhere in the program and not require specific setup or cleanup.
-* Point out how frustrating code would be if blocks like  `move 10 steps` required setting a variable with a specific name to work.
+* Point out how complicated a script would be if blocks like  `move 10 steps` required setting a variable with a specific name to work.

     ![Move 10 steps block](move.png)